LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/studios/ascii-art/README.md

 Here's how it works: your output file will have two "colors", black and white.
 For each black "pixel", your file will have a string made of two hash `"##"` characters.
 For each white "pixel" your file will have a string made of two space `"  "` characters.

-The input CSV file simply specifies, for line of text, which pixels are black.
+The input CSV file simply specifies, for each line of text, which pixels are black.

 The content of [secretimage.csv](./secretimage.csv).is a code specifying how to make its picture.
 What's the picture??
 You'll have to write the program to find out!